-To better serve our clients who are looking for dogs to train as service dogs or emotional support animals, we offer a combined package of a Pre-Adoption Consult and materials, followed by two months of Dog Search Support.
+To better serve our clients, we offer a combined package of a Pre-Adoption Consult and materials, followed by three months and five hours of Dog Search Support.

 A Pre-Adoption Consult helps you get clarity and direction about where, how, or whether to add a dog to your family.
-This is especially helpful and important if you are considering getting a dog to train as a service dog or are looking for an emotional support animal.
+This is especially helpful and important if you want to train your dog as a service dog or are looking for an emotional support animal.

 Pre-Adoption Consults offer the help and support you’re looking for.
 We can answer any of these questions…